 Help to Buy versus shared ownership isn’t really a scoring match.
 They’re designed for different needs.
 The cons of shared ownership are more specific to the nature of shared ownership.

 One major commonality in Help to Buy vs shared ownership is that they both up the legal fees easily.
 (Read about staircasing below under shared ownership).

-The real niggly bit is that everyone markets it with no restriction on earnings.
-This completely ignores the fact that the bank is still only going to lend a certain multiple of your income.
+The real niggly bit is that the marketing rarely makes the restriction on earnings obvious.
+This completely ignores that the bank is still only going to lend a certain multiple of your income.
 You still need to earn a MINIMUM amount depending on the property you spy.
 In the Southeast the properties are priced so high that a large number of first-time buyers will never be eligible for a scheme that was supposed to help them.